Part of the Swift Title Loans chain · locations

 Swift Title Loans in Sacramento, CA is located at 3002 Capitol Ave unit B, a standalone storefront in Sacramento's midtown business district.
 The location features convenient parking and accessible entry.
 Hours are Monday through Friday, 9AM to 7PM, and Saturday from 10AM to 5PM, providing extended hours for Sacramento residents who need quick access to emergency cash.

 At this Sacramento location, Swift Title Loans specializes in title loans and payday advances.
 Whether you need funds for an unexpected bill, medical expense, or short-term financial gap, the team at 3002 Capitol Ave can discuss available options with you.
-Call +1 916-848-5948 to speak with a lending specialist about current rates and terms.
+Call +1 916-848-5948 to speak with a lending staff context about current rates and terms.

 If you're a Sacramento resident considering a title loan or payday advance, bring a valid government-issued ID, proof of income, and your vehicle's title when you visit.
 Swift Title Loans provides a straightforward application process and local customer service at this Capitol Ave location.